flatironinstitute/nemos/docs/developers_notes/04-basis_module.md

 input.
 :::

+(the-public-method-evaluate_on_grid)=
 ### The Public Method `evaluate_on_grid`

-The [`compute_features`](nemos.basis.Basis.evaluate_on_grid) method evaluates the basis set on a grid of equidistant sample points.
+The [`compute_features`](nemos.basis.Basis.compute_features) method evaluates the basis set on a grid of equidistant sample points.
 The user specifies the input as a series of integers, one for each dimension of the basis function, that indicate the number of sample points in each coordinate of the grid.

 This method performs the following steps: